BELALP - NESSELALP - BIRGISCH

 Directions

-The hike begins at the mountain station of the aerial tramway or gondola.
-Follow the signposts to Alpe Bäll and cross the Kelchbach stream.
-You now hike along the beautiful panoramic path to Nesselalp.
-Through the Birgisch forest you descend to the clearing "Chittumatte" and then continue across the beautiful alpine meadows to the village of Birgisch.
-The path to the mountain village is quite steep, but with sturdy shoes it is easily manageable.
+The hike begins at the mountain station of the shuttle or the gondola lift.
+Following the signposts, you proceed to Alpe Bäll and cross the Kelchbach.
+On the beautiful panoramic path, you now hike to Nesselalp.
+Through the Birgischerwald, you descend to the forest clearing "Chittumatte" and then continue over the beautiful alpine meadows to the village of Birgisch.
+The path to the mountain village is quite steep, but with sturdy footwear it is manageable.

-Belalp - Alpe Bäll - Teiffi Schlüecht - Nessjeri - Alpe Nessel - Chittumatte - Birgisch
+Belalp - Alpe Bäll - Teiffi Schlülecht - Nessjeri - Alpe Nessel - Chittumatte - Birgisch

 Tour information